Nicole Hollander: Early life and education

+Career

-During the 1970s, she was the graphic designer of a feminist publication, The Spokeswoman, where she had the opportunity to transform the newsletter into a monthly magazine.
+During the 1970s, Hollander was the graphic designer of a feminist publication, The Spokeswoman, where she had the opportunity to transform the newsletter into a monthly magazine.
 While designing pages, she occasionally added her own political illustrations.

-"Around 1978," she created a comic strip, The Feminist Funnies, later introducing the character who became Sylvia.
+Around 1978, Hollander created a comic strip, The Feminist Funnies, later introducing the character who became Sylvia.
 Selections from The Feminist Funnies appeared as a calendar, Witches, Pigs and Fairy Godmothers: The 1978 Feminist Funnies Appointment Calendar, and in her 1979 book, I'm in Training to Be Tall and Blonde.
-The book's success led Field Newspaper Syndicate to distribute Sylvia to newspapers as a daily comic strip starting in 1981.
+The book's success led the Field Newspaper Syndicate to distribute Sylvia to newspapers as a daily comic strip starting in 1981.

 In the late 1980s and early 1990s, Hollander drew comics for Mother Jones magazine.
 Many of these did not include the Sylvia character.

-Hollander has donated the archive of her work to the Billy Ireland Cartoon Library & Museum at Ohio State University.
+Hollander donated the archive of her work to the Billy Ireland Cartoon Library & Museum at Ohio State University.
 A number of her drawings are in the collection of the Library of Congress.
-She is a faculty member at the School of the Art Institute of Chicago, in 2011 offering a course in writing the graphic novel.
-She has led workshops and taught at Ohio State University, Columbia College Chicago, the Ox-Bow School of Art, Chicago's Printers Row Lit Fest, and for the Chicago Arts Partnership in Education.
+She was a faculty member at the School of the Art Institute of Chicago, in 2011 offering a course in writing the graphic novel.
+She led workshops and taught at Ohio State University, Columbia College Chicago, the Ox-Bow School of Art, Chicago's Printers Row Lit Fest, and for the Chicago Arts Partnership in Education.
 Her frequent appearances as a public speaker since 2001 have occurred at The New School, Loyola University Chicago, DePaul University, the Art Institute of Chicago, Enoch Pratt Free Library, the Library of Congress, Stagebridge, and elsewhere.
 In 2009, Hollander curated a show of women's humor, And You Think This Is Funny?, for Chicago's Woman Made Gallery; the show included the work of some 50 women artists.
 The gallery's simultaneous ten-year retrospective exhibit of Hollander's work was titled It's Enough to Make a Cat Laugh.
 In 2012, Nicole Hollander's "unique collection of condom packages and sex toys" entered the collection of the Kinsey Institute for Research in Sex, Gender, and Reproduction.

 In 2005, Hollander appeared in a one-woman show, Return to Lust, at Pegasus Players in Chicago.
 A second show, Plastic Surgery or a Real Good Haircut, opened in 2008 at Chicago's Live Bait Theatre.
 In these performances, she described her experiences as an aging woman dealing with physical vanity, sexual desire and an overlong birthday-party guest list.
 In 2013, the Lillstreet Gallery replicated Hollander's living room for an exhibit they called "Will You Step Into My Parlour?"

-Retirement
+Retirement and death

-On March 26.
-2012, Hollander announced that she was retiring her Sylvia strip from newspaper syndication.
-She plans to continue posting archival strips on her blog—"many of them, unfortunately, are as relevant now as they were then"—with occasional new strips.
+On March 26, 2012, Hollander announced that she was retiring her Sylvia strip from newspaper syndication.
+She planned to continue posting archival strips on her blog—"many of them, unfortunately, are as relevant now as they were then"—with occasional new strips.

+Hollander died in Chicago on April 23, 2026, at the age of 86.
+She had dementia and respiratory issues, and resided at an assisted living facility.